cloudflare/next-on-pages/docs/routing.md

 }
 ```

-After the rewrites have occured, the build output is checked for matches with dynamic routes.
+After the rewrites have occurred, the build output is checked for matches with dynamic routes.

 ### `resource`